Siamese–Vietnamese War (1840–1845): Vietnamese offensives on Southeastern Cambodia

 Doãn Uẩn and Nguyễn Sáng attacked Kampong Trabaek on 11 July 1845.
 The Cambodians were again unable to defend Kampong Trabeak and retreated, leaving the place to the Vietnamese.

 In response to this Vietnamese invasion, Phraya Narongwichai the Siamese commissioner in Cambodia sent Ang Duong and Phra Phromborirak (Bodindecha's son) to guard at Banteay Daek Fort and sent Phra Narinyotha Nong (Governor of Battambang) to join with Oknha Kralahom Mouk to guard the Peam Meanchey Fort in Peam Ro.
 Ang Duong also sent a delegate to Bangkok to inform the Siamese king Nangklao that the Vietnamese were attacking Cambodia.

 Doãn Uẩn and Nguyễn Sáng took position at Kampong Trabaek.
 Oknha Luchakrey Pang the Cambodian governor of Rumduol and Oknha Thommeadecho Meas the governor of Ba Phnum, who had been initially seemed to be pro-Vietnamese, eventually fought for Ang Duong against Vietnam.
 Luchakrey Pang and Thommeadecho Meas took position at Khsach Sa (Sách Sô), about seven kilometers to the northwest of Ba Phnum on the Boeng Khsach Sa Lake.
 Next target for the Vietnamese were Khsach Sa and Peam Meanchey forts.
 Nguyễn Văn Hoàng from Chruey Dombang and Doãn Uẩn from Kampong Trabaek inflicted a two-pronged attack on the Cambodians at Khsach Sa, defeating and dispersing the Khmers under Luchakrey Pang and Thommeadecho Meas from Khsach Sa.

 Under leadership of Doãn Uẩn and Nguyễn Văn Hoàng, the Vietnamese took control of the whole Ba Phnum region of Southeastern Cambodia in July 1845.
 The Peam Meanchey Fort under Phra Narinyotha Nong and Oknha Kralahom Mouk was the last Siamese fort standing on the left (eastern) bank of Mekong.
 Doãn Uẩn proceeded to build the Banlich Prasat (Bang Chích) Fort, which was just about seven kilometers to the south of Peam Meanchey.
 The Vietnamese took positions at Kampong Trabaek, Khsach Sa and Banlich Prasat but it turned out that the local Khmer people came to submit to Vietnam in smaller number than the Vietnamese had been expecting.
 Ang Duong sent 5,000 Cambodian–Siamese men to attack Doãn Uẩn at Khsach Sa, which was repelled.

 Upon learning about this latest Vietnamese invasion of Cambodia, the Siamese king Nangklao was relieved that the seditious Oknhas of Ang Duong's court had already been purged beforehand, or else the situation would be much worse for the Siamese.
 King Nangklao thought that the small number of Siamese troops in Cambodia protecting Ang Duong would not be sufficient to resist Vietnamese attacks so he commanded Chaophraya Bodindecha to return to Cambodia, while also conscripting Siamese men to join Bodindecha in Cambodia in succession.
-Chaophraya Bodindecha, aged 69 by then, left Bangkok with his armies on 25 July 1845, going though Prachinburi, Kabinburi and Battambang to reach Cambodia.
+Chaophraya Bodindecha, aged 69 by then, left Bangkok with his armies on 25 July 1845, going through Prachinburi, Kabinburi and Battambang to reach Cambodia.
 When Bodindecha reached Aranyaprathet, however, his personal musket attached to the side of his body accidentally exploded.
 Bodindecha sustained burning injuries on his shoulder and arm and had to be treated all the way on his journey to Cambodia.